 Add an administrator via the WordPress database

-Please back up your database before taking any of the steps below.
+Download a copy of the database before taking any of the steps below.

 Check you are editing the correct database by checking the wp-config file.
 Download it with an FTP programme.
 Check the line: